rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 ## Step 3: Creating the initial event and the related journey {#create-context}

-Because the cart content is contextual information from the journey, you must add the email to a journey before you can personalize it with cart-specific information.
+The cart content is contextual information from the journey.
+Therefore, you must add an initial event and the email to a journey before you can add cart-specific information to the email.

 1. Create an event whose schema includes the `productListItems` array.
-Define all the fields from this array as payload fields.
+2. Define all the fields from this array as payload fields for this event.

    Learn more about the [product list item data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/product-list-item.html).

-2. Create a journey that starts with this event.
-Add the message to the journey.
-End the journey with an end activity.
+3. Create a journey that starts with this event.
+4. Add the message to the journey.
+5. End the journey with an end activity.

    Because you have not yet published the message, you cannot neither test nor publish the journey.

    ![](../assets/personalization-uc-helpers-7.png)

-3. Click **[!UICONTROL OK]**.
+6. Click **[!UICONTROL OK]**.

    A message informs you that the journey context has been passed to the message.